-- Location on the edge of the Humboldt Valley - Four-storey flat-roofed form and geometric massing - Architectural composition, designed to accommodate its sloping lot and to accentuate the height of its southern façade - Evidence of its association with the British Columbia Power Commission, seen in such interior elements as the three storey high aluminum stairwell screen with the initials B.C.P, and such exterior elements as incised signage on the north façade - All surviving Art Deco detailing relevant to its 1949-50 design - Surviving interior fittings and fixtures related to its original design - The original spatial configurations, fittings, and detailing of the Conference Room (originally the Chairman's Office).
+- Location on the edge of the Humboldt Valley. - Four-storey flat-roofed form and geometric massing. - Architectural composition, designed to accommodate its sloping lot and to accentuate the height of its southern façade. - Evidence of its association with the British Columbia Power Commission, seen in such interior elements as the three storey high aluminum stairwell screen with the initials B.C.P. - All surviving Art Deco detailing relevant to its 1949-50 design. - Surviving interior fittings and fixtures related to its original design. - The original spatial configurations, fittings, and detailing of the Conference Room (originally the Chairman's Office). - Pattern of fenestration openings, window pane divisions, and south entrance transome. - Corrugated glass windows on west elevation. - Metal window grilles.